This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Adaptive tricycles aren’t just for young children.
 They come in different sizes to accommodate toddlers, elementary-aged kids, teenagers, and adults.
 Some trikes come with a standard bicycle seat, while others come equipped with wheelchair-style seating.

 Most therapy trikes will have wrists straps and self-leveling pedals.
 Handlebars can be modified for easier control.

 A handcycle is a three-wheeled tricycle powered by hand cranks.
 These cycles are ideal for children who have limited or no mobility in their legs.
 As with other types of adaptive bikes, handcycles can be modified to each person’s needs.

 For example, some handcycles allow foot pedaling while using hand cranks at the same time.
 This helps increase the child’s range of motion while stimulating movement.
 It also helps build coordination by encouraging the arms and legs to work together.

 Other handcycles are powered solely by the arms and hands.
 The brakes on most arm-powered handcycles are located on the handlebars.

-Handcycling has become so popular since its invention that it has become a major way for disabled people to compete in sports.
+Handcycling has become so popular since its invention that it has become a significant way for disabled people to compete in sports.
 Handcycling is now considered an official sport at the Paralympic Games.

 Adaptive Stationary Bikes

 A stationary bike may not be as fun as riding outdoors on sunny days with friends, but it offers countless benefits to children with cerebral palsy.
-A stationary bike is primarily used as a pediatric therapy exercise option and improves cardiovascular fitness while targeting specific needs.
+A stationary bike is primarily used as a pediatric therapy exercise option.
+It improves cardiovascular fitness while targeting specific needs.